November 14, 2022

 The United States is represented on the Hub’s Steering Committee by the Department of Energy, leads the Digitalisation Working Group, and contributes to the Hub’s Policy Exchange Workshops.

 Australia is among the world’s largest countries by land area, with abundant fossil and renewable energy resources.
 The country has enacted extensive energy efficiency policies in multiple sectors.

 Australia has abundant energy resources, and while oil products account for more than half of total energy consumption, the country is transforming its energy sector while fostering reliability and security of supply.

 Energy performance standards for buildings and appliances are supported through a variety of programmes such as grants for businesses.
 Policies vary across states, with some pursuing net-zero objectives.

-Australia is represented on the Hub’s Steering Committee by the Department of Climate Change, Energy, the Environment and Water.
+Australia currently chairs the Hub and is represented by the Department of Climate Change, Energy, the Environment and Water.
 It participates in several Task Groups, and participates in the Hub’s Policy Exchange Workshops.

 Brazil is the fifth-largest country in the world by area and the largest energy consumer in South America.
 It has long-standing national energy efficiency policies, including utility-funded programmes for consumers and appliance energy standards and labels.

 Renewables meet 45% of Brazil’s primary energy demand, making the energy sector one of the least carbon-intensive in the world.
 Hydropower accounts for around 80% of electricity generation.